diegolepore/image-processing-api/README.md

 http://localhost:3000/api/images?filename=laptop&width=550&height=450
 ```
 ℹ️ _Note: This is the base query string needed, if one of the above parameters is not passed or has any errors (like passing a non numeric value) i will throw an error._

-ℹ️ _Note:  Also, make sure you have the files you want to process in the **images/full/** directory before using the API_
+ℹ️ _Note:  Also, make sure you have the files you want to process in the **images/full/** directory before using the API._

 By executing the above, it will: